patch6/quest-submissions/README.md

 A smart contract is a program that runs on the blockchain.
 The perks are being able to form a pool of custom-made tokens, fungible or non, and perhaps shouldering some server costs by offloading mission critical code to that virtual machine.

-## 3.Explain the difference between a transaction and a script:
+## 3. Explain the difference between a transaction and a script:

 A transaction changes the data of a smart contract in some way.
 A script only views the data, without modifying it.